I never thought this could happen to me.

 I realized that a holistic mind ~ body ~ spirit approach is key to helping women get back control of their bladder and their life.

 I realized that guiding women to create space for their transformation, and helping them to empower themselves through empathetic and compassionate support, produces the greatest success in helping them to achieve their best possible healthy bladder and self.

 So here I am with my open heart, how may I help you?

 Let's get this conversation started now and end the stigma surrounding bladder control problems in women.

 I currently reside just outside of Austin, Texas with my husband Pat and our two rescue pups Osito and Zoe.

 I'm an avid traveler and adventurer who enjoys experiencing new and different cultures.

-For a short time, my husband and I lived in Panama, Central America where we flipped an old coffee farm into a high producing organic coffee farm and lived off the land by growing vegetables in our commercial size greenhouse, raised chickens and turkeys, and designed a hydroponic growing system and an aquaponics system using both trout and tilapia.
+For a short time, my husband and I lived in Panama, Central America where we flipped an old coffee farm into a high-producing organic coffee farm and lived off the land by growing vegetables in our commercial size greenhouse, raising chickens and turkeys, and designing a hydroponic growing system and an aquaponics system using both trout and tilapia.

-My husband and I are active in our local animal shelter where we volunteer our time to help find furever homes for the dogs and cats.
+My husband and I are active in our local animal shelter where we volunteer our time to help find furever homes for dogs.

 We're always thinking up new adventures.